yinghau76/arcanist-go-lib/README.md

 arcanist-go-lib
 ===================

 Set of Arcanist classes for working with applications written in Go programming language.
-Currently 'golint' and 'go vet' are supported.
+Currently `golint` and `go vet` are supported.

 ## General usage